CadeTyler/fingerBuzzer/README.md

 Project that vibrates individual fingertips with Arduino and vibration motors upon virtual collisions between fingertips and objects in VR

 This project requires the following items:

   Unity

-  Arduino - the original project used an Arduino Nano but most will work as long as the operating voltage is high enough to drive the vibration motors.
+  Arduino - the original project used an Arduino Nano but most will work as long as the operating voltage is high enough to drive the vibration motors

   Oculus Quest (1 or 2)

   Glove

   5 mini vibration motors (similar to these: https://www.amazon.com/tatoko-Vibration-Button-Type-Vibrating-Appliances/dp/B07Q1ZV4MJ/ref=sr_1_5?crid=10YNB0TU870ZS&keywords=piezo+motors&qid=1652753386&sprefix=piezo+motor%2Caps%2C70&sr=8-5)

   Conductive thread (reccomended)

 Steps to replicate this project are as follows:
 1. Create a glove with a vibration motor on each of the fingertips and an Arduino in a comfortable location.
 Conductive thread can be used to wire the vibration motor to the pins of the arduino.
 Currently this project only supports wired communication so a battery is not neccesary.
 For demonstration purposes, LEDs can be wired to the arduino instead of vibration motors.